Chloe-Shen/docs/paccmann_gui/guide.md

 Access the service by clicking `Start` on the [main page](https://sysbio.eu-gb.containers.appdomain.cloud/paccmann-aas-gui).
 ![The cookies ensure your data is kept private.][start]

+**NOTE:** this landing page is used the initialize the anonymous session that allows to retrieve the predictions you run in PaccMann for one week.
+It is also used to report links to the Terms of Service and the Privacy settings.

 The home page will present to the user a form to input data and submit predictions.
 ![PaccMann home page][home]

+The accordion below the navbar contains general information on the web service usage.
+![PaccMann general info][general_instructions]

 ### Input